(For the first page of this review of Disney’s Polynesian Village Resort, see this)

 On the monorail side, there’s two 4 bay, 8 person Ambassador Suites.

 Also in Tonga is the “Honeymoon Room”–not a suite, but a 1 bay king bed space.
 Until the Poly’s 2013 renovation, this was the only single bay space at the hotel with king beds.
-After the renovation, other longhouses have king rooms as well.
+After the renovation, other longhouses offer king rooms as well.

 The walkway to Shades of Green can be found between Aotearoa and Tonga.